ets-labs/python-dependency-injector/docs/providers/resource.rst

 Subclass initializer
 --------------------

-You can provide resource initializer by implementing a subclass of ``resources.Resource``:
+You can create resource initializer by implementing a subclass of the ``resources.Resource``:

 .. code-block:: python